- Define communication and discuss its importance.

 School-age children and youth look up to you, and they learn a great deal from how you communicate.
 As a school-age staff member, one of the best ways you can support the development of communication skills in your school-age program is to reflect on how you communicate.
 Reflecting on a regular basis will help you become aware of how you are communicating and make you a stronger model for school-age children and youth.

 - Think about the ways you communicate in your daily life.
+Are your messages often misunderstood?
 Do you practice effective communication skills by making eye contact and actively listening?
 If not, now is the time to pay attention to how you communicate and make changes as necessary.

 - What types of communication methods do you use?
 Are you using formal and informal communication as appropriate?
 Can you think of a time you had a public conversation that should have been private?
 Think about how you communicate with children, families, coworkers, and other people in your life.